What is a Personal VPN

 Where do I get one?

-For an offshore only VPN service which only operates only in countries with strong privacy laws we recommend this Offshore VPN Service.
+For an offshore only VPN service and secure email products, which operates only in countries with strong privacy laws, we recommend this Offshore VPN Service.
 They operate OpenVPN, PPTP and L2TP servers in several offshore locations and provide several unique and useful security products.